the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 ...
 ~~~~~~~~

-You can see that two of the sort functions return a reversed list.
-That's because you want to see the items with the highest comments and points rather than to see the items with the lowest counts when you sort the list for the first time.
+Two of the sort functions return a reversed list.
+That's to see the items with the highest comments and points, rather than the items with the lowest counts when the list is sorted for the first time.

 The `SORTS` object allows you to reference any sort function now.

-Again your App component is responsible for storing the state of the sort.
-The initial state will be the initial default sort function, which doesn't sort at all and returns the input list as output.
+Again, the App component is responsible for storing the state of the sort.
+The initial state will be the default sort function, which doesn't sort at all and returns the input list as output.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~